 This is the foundation for all confidence trickster behaviour,

-And if there are so many of them, why not trick them?
+And if they’re so numerous, why not trick them?

 [Igor Bruk.
 Marketologist]